ghacks Technology News

 Free Registry Cleaner

-A Registry Cleaner scans the Registry for invalid and outdated entries with the option to remove those.
-This can increase the stability and performance of the Windows operating system.
-Little Registry Cleaner is an Open Source software program that can scan the Registry in Windows.
-The application suggests to create a System Restore Point on the first run which is recommended to have a backup in case the cleaning goes wrong.
+Little Registry Cleaner is an Open Source software program to scan the Registry in Windows and clean it up afterwards.
+The application suggests to create a System Restore Point on first run which is recommended as it enables you to restore the Registry should things go wrong.

 It is a good idea to run a Registry defragmenter like Quicksys Defragmenter afterwards to reduce the size of the Windows Registry.
 The program is also freely available and will decrease the computer’s boot time by reducing the size of the Windows Registry (the more the better).